lineality/Minimal_Flask_Endpoint_API_for_Data_Science/README.md

 Create a new app on heroku.com, & follow instructions there (also here) to deploy (very much like github, but it's heroku-git.

-Go to https://dashboard.heroku.com/ and login or make an account. (free tier should be fine) You may also need to install the heroku command line interface (details depend on your OS).
-Follow instructions to create a new app, which should be similar to this:
+Go to https://dashboard.heroku.com/ and login or make an account. (free tier should be fine) You may also need to install the heroku command line interface (details depend on your OS) https://devcenter.heroku.com/articles/heroku-cli.
+Follow good instructions on Heroku's site to create a new app, which should be similar to this:
 ```
 # $ heroku login
 # $ cd my-project/